buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 This clear organisation **permeates down to the page-level design**, considering micro-level information architecture (below).

-{% include figure.html url="/images/ch3/c3-s4-p2-5-gov-uk.png" alt="GOV.UK Page-Level Information Architecture" description="GOV.UK’s page-level, micro-level information architecture is also clearly considered, with: 1. breadcrumb navigation, enabling the user to see where they are, contextually; 2. a clear title; 3. a contents list, allowing the user to quickly navigate where they need to; 4. an overview; and 5. links to related content." %}
+{% include figure.html url="/images/ch3/c3-s4-p2-5-gov-uk.png" alt="GOV.UK Page-Level Information Architecture" description="GOV.UK’s page-level, micro-level information architecture is also clearly considered, with: 1. breadcrumb navigation, enabling the user to see where they are contextually; 2. a clear title; 3. a table of contents, allowing the user to quickly jump to the section they need to; 4. an overview; and 5. links to related content." %}

 At a micro-level, **GOV.UK’s pages are clearly organised with prominent, but understated branding** at the top of the page.
 A breadcrumb trail underneath the branding (1) provides users with a clear sense of where the user is in the overall information architecture: